Dirty Martini (burlesque): Performance

 Martini moved to New York City and started out working in collaborative theater and modern dance groups.
-She then viewed some old burlesque reels when she was searching for a style that was conducive to performing solo and showcasing her voluptuous figure.
-Shen then started with developing and performing a fan dancing act.
+She viewed some old burlesque reels when she was searching for a style that was conducive to performing solo and showcasing her voluptuous figure, and started developing and performing a fan dancing act.
 Among Martini's notable acts are her homage to Mae West, Jennie Lee, Zorita and Sally Rand.

 In May 2001, Martini performed in the first new burlesque convention, "Tease-o-rama", in New Orleans.
 Later that year, at the Miss Exotic World 2001, she won the Sally Rand Award for Fan Dance.
-In 2004 she was awarded the main title and the Jennie Lee award for tassel twirling at Miss Exotic World.
+In 2004, she was awarded the main title and the Jennie Lee award for tassel twirling at Miss Exotic World.

-Martini has worked with comedian and drag king personality, Murray Hill, playwright/performer Taylor Mac in Red Tide Blooming, follow burlesque performer Julie Atlas Muz and Penny Arcade in Bad Reputation and New York Values.
+Martini has worked with comedian and drag king personality Murray Hill, playwright/performer Taylor Mac in Red Tide Blooming, fellow burlesque performer Julie Atlas Muz, and Penny Arcade in Bad Reputation and New York Values.
 She also performed in Margaret Cho's 2007 burlesque-style variety show, The Sensuous Woman.

-On 6 December 2017 Dirty Martini opened Off-Broadway in Jack and the Beanstalk, the first large-scale pantomime to be presented in New York for over a century, at the Playhouse Theater of the Henry Street Settlement.
-Adapted from the fairy tale of the same title by Mat Fraser, and directed by Julie Atlas Muz, the production also starred David Ilku, Michael Johnnie Lynch, Matt Roper and a cast of downtown performers.
-Awarded the NYT Critic's Pick, the production closed on 23 December 2017 and enjoyed a revival the following year at the same theatre, running for three weeks during the 2018 holiday season.
+On December 6, 2017, Dirty Martini opened at the off-Broadway Playhouse Theater of the Henry Street Settlement in Jack and the Beanstalk, the first large-scale pantomime to be presented in New York for over a century.
+Adapted from the fairy tale of the same title by Mat Fraser and directed by Julie Atlas Muz, the production also starred David Ilku, Michael Johnnie Lynch, Matt Roper, and a cast of downtown performers.
+Awarded the New York Times' Critic's Pick, the production closed on December 23, 2017 and enjoyed a revival the following year at the same theater, running for three weeks during the 2018 holiday season.
 Martini played the role of the Good Fairy.

-She presently tours theatres and opera houses across the world with Dita Von Teese.
+She has toured theaters and opera houses across the world with Dita Von Teese.